Working with partners including the US State Department,

 and the World

-Bank Group, we build alliances across the public and private
+Bank Group, we built alliances across the public and private

 sectors to catalyze investments in clean technology and low carbon infrastructure.
 Public support is critical to